Raahitya-14/DD2340-Project-Course-in-Data-Science/README.md

 # Sionna AI Agent with MCP

-AI agent for automating wireless communication simulations using Sionna and Model Context Protocol with intelligent task decomposition.
+AI agent for automating wireless communication simulations using Sionna and Model Context Protocol with intelligent task decomposition .

 ## Project Structure